-- Superhuman Strength: Sufficient to fight in hand-to-hand combat with the likes of Wonder Woman, Eradicator and Geo-Force.
+- Superhuman Strength: Sufficient to fight in hand-to-hand combat with the likes of Wonder Woman, Eradicator, and Geo-Force.
 Since Achilles possesses strength based on his willpower and conviction in battle, when he is unsure of himself it is lessened; when he is sure of himself, he has more strength.
 This puts him in the same category as Superman, Wonder Woman, Captain Marvel, and the Martian Manhunter.
-He has the ability to lifted far in excess of 100 tons.
+He has the ability to lift far in excess of 100 tons.

 - Superhuman Durability: Achilles possesses a high resistance to damage and magical attacks.
 Like Wonder Woman, Achilles is extremely resistant to blunt force attacks since he was able to go hand-to-hand with Wonder Woman, has a vast tolerance for pain, and he can heal at a super-human rate.
 Achilles is somewhat vulnerable to piercing weapons like Wonder Woman, but unlike her, he cannot be killed by piercing his heart, thanks to having the heart of a god.
 This gives Achilles somewhat of an invulnerability.

-- Superhuman Reflexes: Achilles was easily able to keep up with Wonder Woman in a hand-to-hand battle, and she possesses reflex abilities similar to speedsters such as the Flash.
+- Superhuman Reflexes: Achilles was easily able to keep up with Wonder Woman in hand-to-hand battle, and she possesses reflex abilities similar to speedsters such as the Flash.
 Batman noted that Wonder Woman's reflexes are even superior to that of Superman himself.
 Achilles would fall under the same reflex level as Wonder Woman.
-Coupled with his ability to avoid attacks as if he knew they were coming (his Divine Grace), this makes it difficult for even the most skilled of foes to hit him.
+Coupled with his ability to avoid attacks as if he knew they were coming (his Divine Grace power), this makes it difficult for even the most skilled of foes to hit him.

-- Superhuman Speed: Since Achilles has super-human reflexes and is able to go toe-to-toe in battle with Wonder Woman, Achilles' speed should be on the same level or greater then Wonder Woman's, noting the fact that Zeus' desire was to make a new race of heroes.
+- Superhuman Speed: Since Achilles has super-human reflexes and is able to go toe-to-toe in battle with Wonder Woman, Achilles' speed should be on the same level or greater than Wonder Woman's, noting the fact that Zeus' desire was to make a new race of heroes.

-- Superhuman Agility: Achilles' agility is far beyond that of even an olympic-level athlete.
+- Superhuman Agility: Achilles' agility is far beyond that of even an Olympic-level athlete.

-- Superhuman Stamina: Achilles can last a great deal of time in any fight and with virtually anyone. he has held his own in combat with foes as powerful as Wonder Woman, Eradicator, and Geo-Force.
+- Superhuman Stamina: Achilles can last a great deal of time in any fight and with virtually anyone.
+He has held his own in combat with foes as powerful as Wonder Woman, Eradicator, and Geo-Force.